About USB live sticks

 Screenshot during the hardware setup

-Various messages are displayed, along the discovery of the local hardware (Freeduc-USB can run may types of computers, so the hardware discovery is done each time).
-If the startup stalls (it can happen), please write down the last messages displaced before the halt: they can be useful to fix the specific issue with that computer.
+During the startup, various messages are displaied, along the discovery of the local hardware (Freeduc-USB can run may types of computers, so the hardware discovery is done each time).
+If the startup stalls (it can happen), please write down the last messages displaied befor the halt: they can be useful to fix the specific issue with that computer.

 Here we are, Freeduc has started!